EXPLAINER: The seditious conspiracy charges in Jan. 6 trial

 WASHINGTON (AP) — The former Proud Boys national chairman is standing trial on the most serious charge that has been lodged in the U.S. Capitol attack.
 That’s seditious conspiracy, which is the same offense that two Oath Keepers leaders were convicted of weeks ago.

 It’s the third such trial in the massive prosecution of the Jan.
 6, 2021, riot that forced Congress to adjourn as lawmakers and staff hid from a violent mob.
-Opening statements are expected on Thursday and the trial is supposed to last at least six weeks.
+Opening statements began on Thursday, and the trial is expected to last at least six weeks.

 Prosecutors in the case against former Proud Boys leader Enrique Tarrio and four lieutenants will try to prove that the extremist group plotted for weeks to use force to keep then-President Donald Trump in power.
 Tarrio wasn’t in Washington on Jan.
 6 — he was arrested in a separate case two days earlier — but authorities say he helped put into motion the violence and cheered on the riot from afar as it unfolded.